JamyJones/jjdgdjf/msg.md

   }
   return 0;
 }
+Error:
+./pdfviewer.so -i foo.pdf --page 3

-Error libc++abi: terminating due to uncaught exception of type std::logic_error: Argument with default value always presents
+libc++abi: terminating due to uncaught exception of type std::bad_any_cast: bad any cast

-The behaviour i want is to always require the name of the pdf file , then if --total-pages is also present then do something else otherwise do something else too , also how can i get the values from the arguments if make optional without using store into.